bustoutsolutions/siesta/index.md

 (In-depth discussion of Carthage on XC7 is [here](https://github.com/Carthage/Carthage/issues/536).)

 The code in `Extensions/` is _not_ part of the `Siesta.framework` that Carthage builds.
-(This current includes only Alamofire support.)
-You will need to include those files in your project through a separate mechanism if you want to use them.
+(This currently includes only Alamofire support.)
+You will need to include those source files in your project manually if you want to use them.

 ---